department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/introduction.md

 ### 3. And if you can’t land in an equality tree, talk about it!
 If you can’t hit goals for equity or even equality, that’s 100% OK.
 It’s going to take time and teamwork to get there, and the best way to make progress is to continue the conversation (we’ll provide some actionable steps at the end).

-If you’re unable to recruit the following (which will likely be in most cases)...
+If you’re unable to recruit the following over time (which will likely be in most cases)...
 * 50% with an identified cognitive disability
 * 50% aged 55 or older
 * 50% primarily mobile users